jchr1st/workshop_howto/index.rst

 Nutanix Workshops HOWTO
 -----------------------

-The purpose of this living document is to provide a complete reference for how to properly run a Nutanix Workshop or Bootcamp using RX, the Hosted POC environment, and the Nutanix Hands on Workshops platform.
+The purpose of this living document is to provide a complete reference for SEs and Field Marketing on how to properly run a Nutanix Bootcamp (or Workshop) using RX, the Hosted POC environment, and the Nutanix Hands on Workshops platform.

-SE Wiki Page for Bootcamp Info: `SE Wiki Page Bootcamps <https://confluence.eng.nutanix.com:8443/display/SEW/Bootcamps>`_

 .. note::